sourcegraph/learn/posts/how-to-troubleshoot-JavaScript-SyntaxError-missing-}-after-function-body.md

 type: posts
 ---

-When encountering a `SyntaxError` in Javascript, That means the interpreter got to a point where it didn't understand the code, Or in other words, The token or part of the code that got the interpreter stuck did not look like valid syntax.
+When encountering a `SyntaxError` in Javascript, the interpreter got to a point where it didn't understand the code.
+In other words, the token or part of the code that got the interpreter stuck did not look like valid syntax.

 The `SyntaxError: missing } after function body` error is thrown by the JavaScript interpreter when it encounters a syntax error while creating a function.
-Most of the time, This is because the function's closing curly bracket, A block statement (conditional block for example) closing curly bracket or some curly brackets or parenthesis are missing or not in the correct order.
+Most of the time, this is because the function's closing curly bracket (`}`), a block statement (conditional block for example) closing curly bracket or some curly brackets or parentheses are missing or not in the correct order.

-In this tutorial, We will help you figure out how to solve this problem.
+In this tutorial, we will help you figure out how to solve this problem.

 ## Reproducing the error

-To demonstrate the error, Let us first reproduce it.
+To demonstrate the error, let us first reproduce it.
 The following are two examples where the error can occur.

-### 1. A function without a closing bracket:

-let's take a look at this `coffee` function:
+Let's consider this `coffee` function:

 ```javascript
 function coffee(){